cysouw/diathesis/text/c01_introduction.md

 ### Domain of application and verb classes {#sec:intro-domain-of-application}

 A widespread assumption in linguistic analysis is that most alternations (including diatheses) have a sensible domain of application.
 This is the idea that there is some rationale, often a kind of semantic characterisation, explaining which roots allow for a specific kind of linguistic marking (e.g. only transitive verbs allow for a *werden* passive).^[For example, compare the infamous sentence on the first page of Levin [-@levin1993: 1] "the behavior of a verb, particularly with respect to the expression and interpretation of its arguments, is to a large extent determined by its meaning."
 However, Levin's work in practice uses form to establish classes, not meaning.
 This approach is followed here.]
 Although I also believe that many alternations, including diatheses, mostly behave sensibly, I would also warn not to expect too much regular (semantic) generalisations hidden in grammatical structure.
-Many grammatical regularities have unexpected exceptions, be it because of haphazard diachronic changes or through partial analogical extension.
+Many grammatical regularities have unexpected exceptions, be it because of haphazard diachronic change or through creative analogical extension.
 Even stronger, some grammatical marking appears to be almost completely without (semantic) rationale, like the assignment of plural allomorphy in German.
 If that can happen in morphology, it can also happen in syntax.

 As a practical approach to the domain of application of a specific alternation (say, which verbs allow for the *werden* passive, or for the reflexive anticausative, etc.), I propose to always first enumerate as much examples as possible.
 In other words, first inductively establish an empirical verb class of those verbs that happen to be attested.
 In this book, I will not be satisfied with four or five cases that suggest a neat semantic coherence for a specific diathesis, but list as many as possible further examples, idiosyncratic as they may be.
-Only after such a formal listing of the domain of application (which ideally needs much more corpus research as I have been able to perform here) is it possible to investigate the presence of any (semantic) rationale.
-In many cases there might be a partial rationale, but it is just as likely (and just as interestingly) to have to conclude that there apparently is none.
+Only after such a formal listing of the domain of application (which ideally needs much more corpus research than I have been able to perform here) is it possible to investigate the presence of any (semantic) rationale.
+In many cases there might be a partial rationale, but it is just as likely (and just as interesting) to have to conclude that there apparently is none.

 Taking this principle one step further, I propose to *define* the domain of application as the concrete listing of all examples.
 Any (semantic) characterisation is then always a post-hoc generalisation, not a definition.
 This radically lexicalist interpretation is the approach that I will follow in this book.
 For each diathesis I will list as many as possible example verbs that take part in the diatheses (for some I will reverse the approach and list verbs that are not part of the domain of application).
 These lexical lists (i.e. the empirical verb classes) are the definition of the domain of application.
 For some diatheses, I will speculate about semantic generalisations, but I consider these generalisations always to be secondary to the concrete listing of examples.